riscv-non-isa/riscv-elf-psabi-doc/policy.md

-# Policy for Merging Pull Request
+# Policy for Merging Pull Requests

 Each type of modification has a different policy, based on the following rules: